jmcuneo/a2-shortstack-a25/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---
-Note on AI use: I used ChatGPT to ask technical questions like how to add IDs to tasks or JavaScript syntax questions.
+Note on AI use: I used ChatGPT to ask technical questions like how to add numerical IDs to tasks or JavaScript syntax questions (like how to format Date into a more readable form).
 I also used it to understand JavaScript notation and for debugging purposes.

 ## Your Web Application Title
-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.
+This project is a To-Do List application where users can add, delete, and edit tasks.
+I used CSS flexbox to position the form elements, buttons, and task items.

 ## Technical Achievements
-- **Tech Achievement 1**: Using a combination of...
+- **Tech Achievement 1**: Using a combination of Javascript, HTML, and CSS, I created a single-page app that has a server that maintains a tabular dataset with the fields "title," "description," "due date," and "days until due".

+- **Tech Achievement 2**: Using a combination of Javascript, HTML, and CSS, the application always shows the current state of the server-side data.

+- **Tech Achievement 3**: Using a combination of Javascript, HTML, and CSS, I created a form that allows users to submit data to the server, enabling them to add, delete, and edit tasks.

+- **Tech Achievement 4**: Using Javascript, the application's server calculates the number of days before a task is due using the due date submitted by the user and the current date.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: